Cheapest Liability-Only Car Insurance for You

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.

-GEICO typically offers the cheapest liability-only coverage for most drivers, at average rates of about $45 per month or $543 per year for state liability coverage.
+GEICO offers the cheapest liability-only car insurance for most drivers, at average rates of about $45 per month or $543 per year for state liability coverage.
+Your driving profile may be different, so see the table below to find the cheapest liability car insurance for you.

 To find the cheapest liability-only car insurance rates, the MoneyGeek insurance team analyzed 83,056 quotes from 45 companies across 473 ZIP codes.
-Our analysis was based on data we collected from state insurance departments and the latest rates available from Quadrant Information Services.
+Our analysis was based on data we collected from state insurance departments and the latest rates available this month.

 Although GEICO is cheapest for most drivers, the lowest rate available to you depends on your unique situation.
 We’ve highlighted the lowest average rates for each driver profile below: